 The rideshare company Lyft has pulled from service all of its on-demand electric bicycles in the San Francisco Bay area, New York and Washington DC after riders complained that they were having problems with the brakes.
 According to a CNN news report, the company said in a blog post that it took the action after getting a “small number of reports from riders who experienced stronger than expected braking force on the front wheel.”
 They said they are proactively removing the pedal-assist bikes from service for the time being “out of an abundance of caution.”

-Lyft will pull about 3,000 bikes from service and replace them with regular bicycles.
+Lyft will pull about 3,000 bikes from the service and replace them with regular bicycles.
 In total, Lyft operates about 20,000 bikes in those three cities with a mix of electric and regular models.
-Last year, Lyft became the largest bike share operator in the United States when it acquired Motivate, owners of the New York’s Citi Bike and DC’s Capital Bikeshare.
+Last year, Lyft became the largest bike-share operator in the United States when it acquired Motivate, owners of the New York’s Citi Bike and DC’s Capital Bikeshare.
 In addition to ridesharing and bikes, the company has expanded into carpooling and scooter rentals.

 Dangers Linked to Brake Issues